 The British Virgin Islands – or just the Virgin Islands – is a British Overseas Territory that is located in Caribbean.
 This territory is made up of four main islands: Anegada, Jost Van Dyke, Tortola, and Virgin Gorda.
 There are also another 50 smaller islands making up this region, although about 35 are completely uninhabited.
-The British Virgin Islands have a 2020 population of 30,231 according to the latest estimates from the UN's World Population Prospects.

 The total area of all of the British Virgin Islands is about 59 square miles.
 With a population of 30,661 based on UN estimates in 2016, there isn’t a large population.
 However, based on size, the population density is quite high with about 673 people per square mile.